The

 this

-museum consists of valuable collections of objects made with precious
+museum consists of valuable collections of objects

 metals